-Ando In order to enhance our corporate value over the medium to long term, we need to follow our corporate philosophy of 'contributing to society with the world's most innovative technology,' and contribute to society, including the environment, by leveraging our advanced technologies and the synergies among our three businesses.
+nology,' and contribute to society, including the environment, by leveraging our advanced technologies and the synergies among our three businesses.
 In order for society and the market to properly evaluate this, as others mentioned, it is important to communicate our future strategy in an easy-to-understand manner with stories.
 We would like to see the Company do a better job of clearly presenting whatever it publicizes and for what purpose, and how and to whom it is being communicated.
 In the future, companies will increasingly disclose nonfinancial information, such as environmental, human capital, and intellectual property information, but we should not disclose information simply because we are obligated to do so.
-I hope that the Company will devise ways to use this as an opportunity to demonstrate to the outside world why JFE is indispensable both now and going forward.
+I hope that the Company will devise ways to use this as an opportunity to demends successfully, we must explain in concrete terms our plans for achieving decarbonization by 2050.
+Given the major challenges of green hydrogen and green electricity supply, I believe that JFE would be more appreciated if it could clarify the story of how it plans to achieve carbon neutrality in Japan and how it will approach to long term, we need to follow our corporate philosophy of overseas markets, including governments and industries.